 Script

-Please note, conditions use database query to function.
+Conditions use database query to function.
 They are launched every time Trigger Actions are made.
 So, not to overload it with multiple queries, please, minimize amount of database queries by using best practices.
 For example, for twig you can set variables (like {% set brand = entity.brand %}) instead of doing full blown database queries for every field.
 You can also check if an entity is linked to another (like {% if entity.brand is not empty %}) before setting variables.

 Basic conditions

-Here you can see condition for our second example.
+You can see condition for our second example.

 Workflow Actions